ibm-cloud-docs/assistant/system-entities.md

 - Percentage values are recognized as instances of @sys-number entities as well.
 If you are using separate conditions to check for both percentage values and numbers, place the condition that checks for a percentage before the one that checks for a number.

   This workaround is not necessary if you are using the revised system entities.
-For more details, see [New system entities](/docs/assistant?topic=assistant-new-system-entities).
+For more information, see [New system entities](/docs/assistant?topic=assistant-new-system-entities).
   {: note}

 - If you use the @sys-percentage entity as a node condition and the user specifies `0%` as the value, the value is recognized as a percentage properly, but the condition is evaluated to the number zero not the percentage 0%.
 As a result, the `null` in the condition is evaluated to false and the node is not processed.
 To check for percentages in a way that handles zero percentages properly, use the expression `@sys-percentage >= 0` in the node condition instead.

 - If you input a value like `1-2%`, the values `1%` and `2%` are returned as system entities.
-The index will be the whole range between 1% and 2%, and both entities will have the same index.

 ## @sys-person entity ![Beta feature](images/beta.png)
 {: #system-entities-sys-person}